 Danny Arredondo was a CLEAT member for his entire career as a San Marcos police officer.
 Danny served on the board of the San Marcos Police Officer Association as well as serving as President for the past decade.
 Danny was instrumental in convincing city leaders there to implement Meet and Confer after CLEAT passed the law back in 2005.
 Danny also negotiated every contract with the city, handled political endorsements as well as the everyday duties of being a local President.

 Steve Ayala’s career in law enforcement started at the University of Texas at Tyler where he served two years as an officer.
 As an officer, he graduated from UT-Tyler with a Bachelor of Science in Criminal Justice.
 Steve then returned back to his hometown where he’s been a police officer with the McAllen Police Department for over 17 years.
 Steve has served in several units in the department and has been an active board member for the CLEAT police associations in his department.
-Steve is a part-time Organizer and assigned to CLEAT’s newest office in the Rio Grande Valley.
+Steve is assigned to CLEAT’s newest office in the Rio Grande Valley.

 Has was born in Austria and moved to Buffalo – Niagara Falls, NY region where he grew up.
 He received his AAS Degree in Police Science from Genesee Community College, Batavia, NY, a BS Degree in Criminal Justice from State University of NY at Buffalo, NY and his Masters of Public Administration Midwestern State University, Wichita Fall, TX.
 Hans has served as a police officer for the University of Chicago, Southern Pacific Railroad and ended his career as a Houston Police officer (31 plus years, Field Operations Command).
 In addition, he served on the Board of Directors for the Houston Police Officers’ Association (HPOA) from 1982-1996 and HPOU president from 1996-2008.
 He served as an integral part of changes that were made into transforming the HPOA into the Houston Police Officers’ Union (HPOU).
 Hans has 2 daughters and 3 grandchildren.